Plea bargain: Oversight over the plea agreement

 After both criteria are satisfied the court additionally checks whether formalities related to the legislative requirements are followed and only then makes its decision.

 If the court finds that presented evidence is not sufficient to support the charges or that a motion to render a judgment without substantial consideration of a case is submitted in violation of the requirements stipulated by the Criminal Procedure Code of Georgia, it shall return the case to the prosecution.
 The court before returning the case to the prosecutor offers the parties to change the terms of the agreement.
 If the changed terms do not satisfy the court, then it shall return the case to the prosecution.
 (Article 213 of the Criminal Procedure Code of Georgia).

-If the court satisfies itself that the defendant fully acknowledges the consequences of the plea agreement, and he or she was represented by the defense council, his or her will is expressed in full compliance with the legislative requirements without deception and coercion, also if there is enough body of doubtless evidence for the conviction and the agreement is reached on legitimate sentence - the court approves the plea agreement and renders guilty judgment.
+If the court satisfies itself that the defendant fully acknowledges the consequences of the plea agreement, and he or she was represented by the defense council, their will is expressed in full compliance with the legislative requirements without deception and coercion, also if there is enough body of doubtless evidence for the conviction and the agreement is reached on legitimate sentence - the court approves the plea agreement and renders guilty judgment.
 If any of the abovementioned requirements are not satisfied, the court rejects to approve the plea agreement and returns the case to the prosecutor.
 (Article 213 of the Criminal Procedure Code of Georgia).